polymeric/testframe/README.md

 # testframe
 A test planning, tracking and automation framework.
+WARNING: Early development do not use.

 # Design plan
 UI will be based on bootstrap with django.